-Chihuahuas are one of the most long-lived breeds around, and your Golden Chi could to live to be around 14 or 15 years of age.
+Chihuahuas are one of the most long-lived breeds around, and your Golden Chi can live to be around 14 or 15 years of age.

-The Goldador is a cross between a Labrador Retriever and a Golden Retriever.
+The Goldador is a Golden Retriever and a Labrador Retriever mix.
 While these breeds are often compared to each other, they are actually a common mix.
-This Golden Retriever mix is a fabulous choice of dog for you if you want an easy to train, highly intelligent, friendly dog who gets on great with kids and other pets.
+This Golden Retriever mix is a fabulous choice of dog for you if you want an easy-to-train, highly intelligent, friendly dog who gets on great with kids and other pets.
 This breed is often the go-to breed for law enforcement and the armed forces and is commonly used for drug detection and search and rescue work.

 If you have a large home with plenty of outside space and you enjoy an active outdoor lifestyle, the Goldador could be the perfect pet for you.
 However, these are large dogs that are not suitable for apartment living, and they do need lots of exercise.